 DDBS must keep comprehensive, accurate program and fiscal records related to its use of FSA program funds.
 The importance of maintaining complete, accurate records cannot be overemphasized.
 Program and fiscal records must demonstrate DDBS can meet the administrative and fiscal requirements for participating in the FSA programs.

-DDBS has a CPA that maintains documentation of all fiscal records.
-The CPA is:
+DDBS has a CPA and third-party auditor that maintains documentation of all fiscal records: